The Mountain-Prairie Region of the U.S. Fish & Wildlife Service consists of 8 states in the heart of the American West.Read More >>

 Connect With Us

 Peaks to Prairies is the Mountain-Prairie regional interactive online newletter.
-The Summer 2013 edition is available now!
+The WInter 2013 edition is available now!

 View more photos on our flickr stream